-Trim the wick to 1/4" before lighting.
+When necessary, trim the wick to 1/4" before lighting.

 A properly burning wick will bend and be self trimming.
 Keep in mind that this can cause the candle to temporarily burn faster on the side towards which the wick bends.
-If it is desired, the wick can be gently pushed towards the more solid side, using an appropriate object. (ie In the proper container, the candle will in time completely clean the sides.
-Since we have intentionally chosen a very slow burning wick, our votives burn for over 18 hours.
-In the case of tea-lights, if the wick tab has slid off-center, take a non-flammable item and re-center it while the wax is liquid.
+One should occasionally "tend their candle", and if desired the wick can be gently pushed towards the more solid side using a non-flammable object.
+In the proper container, and with slight tending, the candle will in time completely clean the sides.
+Since we have intentionally chosen a very slow burning wick, our votives burn for at least 16 hours.

 When extinguishing candles, it is cleaner and safer to snuff them out, rather than to blow them out.
 Hold the snuffer over the flame for enough time to eliminate afterglow.
 This also preserves the wick and lengthens the burn time of the candle.

 It is natural for 100% pure beeswax to develop “bloom” over time.
 The white bloom is due to the natural oils rising to the candle surface.
 (Only real beeswax blooms and only real honey crystallizes.)
 This in no way affects the quality of the candle.
 Actually, many people appreciate this aspect and intentionally let their candles “age.”
 However, if you prefer to restore the original pure golden color, simply rub the candle in your hands or with a dry cloth.

 Thank you for your interest in Quiet Light Candles!